limemime/Praxis-Projekt-BHT-SSH-Honeypot-LLm/README.md

 DIt provides automated threat analysis and detection engineering for mid-sized companies seeking lightweight, cost-effective defensive measures against automated reconnaissance attacks and AI-powered intrusion attempts.

 ## How It Works
+This deployment is based on the developers's documentation on implementation with just a very few tweaks.
+So if any problem arises, go to the original source.

 - **Tech Stack**: Cowrie SSH honeypot + ELK Stack (Elasticsearch, Logstash, Kibana) + HuggingFace/LangChain RAG proxy with ChromaDB vector database
 - **Architecture**: Attacker → SSH connection → Cowrie → RAG-LLM response → logs → ELK visualization → threat classification
 - **Key Features**: